It is widely accepted, that for the most part, preparing a valid will ensures that your testamentary wishes will be carried out upon your passing.

 On the other hand, as highlighted above, relying on the general standard processes may have other implications for the distribution and future handling of assets in your estate.
 So it might not always be the best solution.

 Be Aware of and Consider the Possibility of Claims

-Being aware of potential claims against your Estate is an important aspect of estate planning under a will.
-If you know someone may make a claim on your estate if they are not provided for or are left out of the will, you may need to consider providing a small amount of your estate to them, in order to ‘keep them happy’ so to speak.
+Being aware of potential claims against your estate is an important aspect of estate planning and preparing your will.
+If you have a feeling that someone may make a claim on your estate if they are not provided for or are left out of the will, you may wish to consider providing a small amount of your estate to them, in order to ‘keep them happy’ so to speak.

 Don’t leave your testamentary wishes to chance.
 For professional and individual advice in relation to wills and estates, contact our team of experienced wills and estates lawyers.
 Get in touch by submitting an online enquiry form or calling our office on 1300 QUINNS (1300 784 667) or on +61 2 9223 9166 to arrange an appointment.